Article: Using Depth Hypnosis Techniques to Treat Abuse

 Because most defenses are formulated unconsciously, they are most easily accessed through the unconscious.
 Often the survivor is not aware that they are defended, or that they are being affected by the experience they are defending against.
 By helping the client become aware of their defenses and by exploring their nature, it is possible to transform them.

 The establishment of safety is essential to this process.
-The survivor needs to know that the transformation of defenses will not leave him or her helpless and out of control.
+The survivor needs to know that the transformation of defenses will not leave them helpless and out of control.
 By bringing the survivor into contact with the essential self through guided imagery and meditation, we establish both a base to work from and a goal to work toward.
 In effect, we create a container of safety in which to hold all of the emotions, and protect the survivor while they explore their issue and the nature of their defenses.

 When I work with abuse survivors, I am less interested in laying down historical fact than in understanding the nature of the person’s subjective experience.
 This idea of staying close to the person’s subjective experience regardless of actual external events becomes particularly important when hypnosis has been used as part of the abuse.
 How hypnosis is used in an abusive situation is broad in scope, but it can be understood simply as suggestions that nothing happened, they are making it up, or threats to the victim that if they say anything they will be hurt.
 These kinds of suggestions to the victim are powerful and they contribute to the victim’s denial about the abuse, not remembering it, or reconstructing the events.
 This is done to remain safe and, in the case of children especially, to survive into adulthood.